-I think that David is naive and dumb.
+I think that David is way too naive and too trusting of people.
 Not very long ago, he was in this exact situation before.
-De javú 127!
+Deja Vú!
 David plays soothing music on his guitar, Saul sitting not very far from him with spear in his hand again.
-David dodged the spears twice already, he still didn't get a que.
-After Saul threw a spear for the third time, David got the point literally.
+David dodged the spears twice already, he still didn't get a clue.
+But after Saul threw a spear for the third time, David got the point literally.

 "David fled."
 With these words, David's life as a fugitive officially began for 20 years.
 No longer would he be a welcome member of the court.
 No longer would he command Saul's army.
-Saul's third, spear-throwing attack sent the man who had stood up to Goliath running for his life.
+Saul's third spear-throwing attack sent the man who had stood up to Goliath running for his life.